PBS: History

 At the summer 2019 Television Critics Association press tour day for PBS on July 29, 2019, it was announced that MVPD YouTube TV would begin to carry PBS programming and member stations in the fall of 2019.
 Member stations have the choice of having their traditional channel on the service with its full programming schedule received by Google over-the-air and uploaded to the service, a YouTube TV-only feed provided by the station with some programming substitutions due to lack of digital rights, or a PBS-provided feed with limited localization, though with no local programming or pledge drive programming.

 In 2019, PBS announced plans to move its headquarters to another building in the Crystal Gateway complex, while remaining in Crystal City, Virginia, and did so in 2020, which included a top building sign visible off the Richmond Highway.

 On August 4, 2020, the Amazon Prime Video platform added a "PBS Documentaries" package.
 As of that time it offered four separately-subscribable selections of PBS programming in the United States, "PBS Documentaries", "PBS Living" (also on Apple TV), "PBS Masterpiece" (also in Canada) and "PBS KIDS".
 In the UK, a "PBS America" documentaries package became available on Amazon Prime Video.

 On September 3, 2020, PBS began to offer a livestream of its member stations for free via its website (as well as the websites of the member stations), on smart TVs, and on its mobile apps.
 However, only a small handful of stations currently do not have a livestream of their stations set up.
 Jefferson Graham of USA Today called it "arguably the best bargain in streaming".

-In July 1, 2021, a PBS Julia Child channel was added to Pluto TV and Tubi in the United States.
+On July 1, 2021, a PBS Julia Child channel was added to Pluto TV and Tubi in the United States.

 The channels "PBS Antiques Roadshow", "Julia Child", "Antiques Road Trip" and "PBS Nature" were added to a number of American FAST platforms in January 2023.
 Antiques Road Trip later became available in Australia.
 The channels "PBS Food" (in the United States) and "PBS History" (in the UK and Australia) launched on certain FAST platforms in late 2023.

 The channel "PBS Retro" was added to Roku's live TV channel lineup in the United States on April 23, 2024, airing PBS Kids shows from the 70s, 80s and 90s.
 The "PBS Science" channel became available in Australia in 2024.
 It is also available in the UK and Ireland.

 On August 1, 2025, the Corporation for Public Broadcasting, from which PBS gets much of its funding, announced they were going to end operations due to being entirely defunded by the Rescissions Act of 2025.